gcharest/oss-presentations/publishing/publishing.md

 ## Crown Copyright

-Technically, the work we do in the office is Crown Copyright, belongs to Her Majesty in right of Canada.
+Technically, the work we do in the office is Crown Copyright, it belongs to Her Majesty in right of Canada.

 ------